Mihai212/e-Commerce-Java-Automation-FastTrackIT-Project/README.md

-This is my final project for the exam.
+This is my final project for the "FastTrackIT" final exam.

 It was made on a dummy site for testing.